Skip to Content

 Electromagnetic Spectrum

-Light is the band of radiation that allows us to perceive color and is composed of many different wavelengths that correspond to specific colors.
-Bookending the visible light spectrum is ultraviolet (UV) and infrared (IR) radiation.
+Light is the band of radiation that allows us to perceive color.
+It is composed of many different wavelengths that correspond to specific colors.
+Bookending the visible light spectrum are ultraviolet (UV) and infrared (IR) radiation (refer to the illustration of the electromagnetic spectrum on this page).
 Neither UV nor IR is visible, but they are damaging: UV radiation will yellow and weaken materials and IR will cause the surface of objects to heat up.
 The visible spectrum and UV radiation are of greatest importance for preservation.

 There are two ways we can measure how the human eye responds to light: Color Rendering Index (CRI) and Color Temperature (CT).
 CRI measures – on a scale from zero to 100 – light quality in relation to the eye’s ability to see colors correctly.
-There is no standard for an acceptable CRI but museum lighting designers suggest 80 - 100 to ensure colors can be viewed properly.
-Daylight falls at 100 on the CRI scale while many compact fluorescent lamps (the industry term for bulbs) are near 80 and LEDs, while variable, can read as high as 90.
+Museum lighting designers suggest a CRI of 80 - 100 to ensure colors can be viewed properly, and Energy Star rated bulbs have a CRI of ≥ 80.
+Daylight falls at 100 on the CRI scale while many fluorescent lamps (the industry term for bulbs) are in the 80s and LEDs, while variable, can read as high as 98.

-Color Temperature measures the quality of light from cool to warm in units of degrees Kelvin (K).
-CT can be somewhat confusing since warm light—usually referred to in relation to gold to red tones—has a lower CT than cool light, usually referred to in relation to blue tones.
+Color Temperature (sometimes referred to as Correlated Color Temperature, or CCT) measures the quality of light from cool to warm in units of degrees Kelvin (K).
+CT can be confusing since warm light—usually referred to in relation to gold to red tones—has a lower CT than cool light, usually referred to in relation to blue tones.
 Because fluorescent lamps and LEDs come in a wide range of color temperatures, be sure to check the specifications for each lamp you are considering.
 Cooler light (3500-5000K) will increase the contrast of objects, which may be desirable but may also alter the appearance of the object.
-Because of this, warm light (2800K) is preferred by the museum community (when the lux levels are low).
+Because of this, warm light (2800K-3000K) has long been seen as preferred by the museum community (when the lux levels are low), but in some situations, viewers may prefer cooler light up to 5000K. [i] When it comes to choosing light sources, CCT is a purely aesthetic and subjective consideration and has no bearing on protecting collections from light damage.
+More information can be found in NEDCC's Preservation Leaflet 02-05 Protecting Paper and Book Collections During Exhibition.

 Visible light levels are measured by a light meter in lux or foot-candles.
 Lux, simply stated, is the measure of the intensity of light over one square meter.
 A foot-candle, the old imperial measurement of light intensity, equals about 11 lux.
 To get the most accurate measure, the meter should be placed where the object will be located and situated just as the object will be when it is on display.